Funding4HomeCare

 The biggest difference between a line of credit and a traditional term loan is how you access the money.
 A term loan gives you a single lump sum of cash upfront, which you then pay back in regular installments over a set period.
 In contrast, a business line of credit is a flexible way for companies to borrow money on an ongoing basis.
 It’s a form of revolving credit, meaning you can borrow funds up to your limit, repay them, and then borrow that money again without having to reapply.
 This makes it a proactive tool for managing cash flow gaps and seizing growth opportunities as they arise, rather than just a backup plan for emergencies.

-Types of Startup Lines of Credit
+What Are the Main Types of Startup Credit Lines?

 When you start looking for a line of credit, you’ll quickly realize there isn’t just one type.
 Lenders offer different options designed for various business needs, from covering daily expenses to funding a major expansion.
 Understanding these types helps you choose the right financial tool for your home care agency, so you don’t end up with a solution that doesn’t fit.
 Let’s break down the most common options you’ll come across.